firebase/flutterfire/packages/firebase_dynamic_links/README.md

 For Flutter plugins for other Firebase products, see [README.md](https://github.com/FirebaseExtended/flutterfire/blob/master/README.md).

+**Please set your constraint to `firebase_dynamic_links: '>=0.5.y+x <2.0.0'`**

+## Backward compatible 1.0.0 version is coming
+The plugin has reached a stable API, we guarantee that version `1.0.0` will be backward compatible with `0.5.y+z`.
+Please use `firebase_dynamic_links: '>=0.5.y+x <2.0.0'` as your dependency constraint to allow a smoother ecosystem migration.
+For more details see: https://github.com/flutter/flutter/wiki/Package-migration-to-1.0.0

 ## Usage

 To use this plugin, add `firebase_dynamic_links` as a [dependency in your pubspec.yaml file](https://flutter.io/platform-plugins/).
 You must also configure firebase dynamic links for each platform project: Android and iOS (see the example folder or https://codelabs.developers.google.com/codelabs/flutter-firebase/#4 for step by step details).